Meaningful-Data/vtlengine/Docs/Analytic.rst

 .. py:currentmodule:: vtl-engine-spark.Analytic

-Analytic's main class takes Operators.Unary params to perform.
+Analytic's main class inherits from Operators.Unary.
 Also, it has the following class methods:

 .. autoclass:: Analytic